none45/vortex-archive/README.md

 # none's vortex archive

-An archive of Vortex Client and Vortex Studio builds, hosted with permission from the owner.
+An archive of Vortex Client and Vortex Studio builds.
 This exists to preserve older versions that are no longer easy to find.

+Alongside the archive, this site also hosts a handful of tools for working with builds and `.vrtx` project files.

 ## How to use